The Foundation of His Throne

 The prophet Isaiah spoke these words to Israel: “Surely they are My people, Children who will not lie.
 So He became their Savior” (Isiah 63:8).
 The Lord affirmed His word.
 Yes, Jesus became our Savior.
 But in what way did He save us?

 It is written, “For unto us a Child is born, Unto us a Son is given; And the government will be upon His shoulder.
 And His name will be called Wonderful, Counselor, Mighty God, Everlasting Father, Prince of Peace” (Isaiah 9:6).
-Again, the Lord affirmed, yes, Jesus, is this child that was born and given.
-But given for what, I asked?
+Again, the Lord affirmed, yes, Jesus, is this child that was born and given, but given for what, I asked?

+I continued reading: “But He was wounded for our transgressions, He was bruised for our iniquities; The chastisement for our peace was upon Him, And by His stripes we are healed” (Isaiah 53:5).
+Oh, I see now, this man Jesus was crucified for ours, my sins.
 However, Jesus was not just an ordinary man.
-I already knew from the Book of Revelation that He was entirely God, and now from Isaiah, I could also see that He was also fully human.
-Therefore, Jesus is both fully God and man, co-equal and co-eternal with His heavenly Father.
+I already knew from the Book of Revelation that He was entirely God, and now, from Isaiah, I could also see He was also fully human.
+Therefore, Jesus is wholly God and man, co-equal and co-eternal with His heavenly Father.
 He is our God who appeared in the flesh,[iii] Immanuel, God who dwells with us.[iv]

 “A man is justified [made right before God] by faith apart from the deeds of the law” (Romans 3:28).